 Susan Featro, LPC, Ed.D

-Susan earned a B.A. from Lycoming College, a M.Ed. from Penn State University, and an Ed.D. from Wilkes University.
-After earning her doctorate in education and teaching in K-12 schools and at the university level for 15 years, Susan decided to pursue a M.S. in Clinical and Counseling Psychology and to work towards licensure.
-She graduated with a M.S. in Clinical and Counseling Psychology from Chestnut Hill College and has done additional training in trauma-focused CBT, in addictions, and in working with LGBTQ couples.
+Susan earned a B.A. from Lycoming College, an M.Ed. from Penn State University, and an Ed.D. from Wilkes University.
+After earning her doctorate in education and teaching in K12 schools and at the university level for 15 years, Susan decided to pursue an M.S. in Clinical and Counseling Psychology and to work towards licensure.
+She graduated with an M.S. in Clinical and Counseling Psychology from Chestnut Hill College and has done additional training in trauma-focused CBT counseling, addictions, and in working with LGBTQ couples.
 Susan also works at a short-term residential psychiatric crisis center for adults.